emqx/emqx-docs/en_US/observability/log.md

   Note: If you select `json`, it is recommended to disable the toggle switch for **Single Log Max Length**, otherwise you will get incomplete json data.

 - **Single Line Mode**: Enabled by default.
-If you disable the toggle switch, log messages will be printed into multiple lines.
+When disabled, log messages wrap around when being printed.

 - **Queue Length before Entering Sync Mode**: Set the number limit of buffered log events.
 If the message queue grows larger than the set value, the handler starts handling log events synchronously, which means that the client process sending the event must wait for a response.
 It is set to `100` by default.